NextCenturyCorporation/nucleus/README.md

 ### Developing in Angular

-To use NUCLEUS in Angular applications, you can import, define, and initialize the NUCLEUS web components (as described above) or the (Angular wrapper components)[./wrappers/angular].
+To use NUCLEUS in Angular applications, you can import, define, and initialize the NUCLEUS web components (as described above) or the [Angular wrapper components](./wrappers/angular).
 The wrapper components allow you to bind the [Dataset](#datasets), [Services](#services), and options as attributes on the HTML element without the need to call the `init` function.

-You must also import the (Web Components Polyfills)[https://www.webcomponents.org/polyfills] into your Angular application.
+You must also import the [Web Components Polyfills](https://www.webcomponents.org/polyfills) into your Angular application.
 The specific implementation may change depending on your application's configuration, but, generally, you will need to:

 * Add the `@webcomponents/webcomponentsjs` to your `package.json` `devDependencies`.
 * Import the `webcomponents/webcomponents-loader.js` `script` in your application's HTML.